halsted/udacity_control/README.md

 1. For the derivative, I used 4 points instead of 2 to calculate the derivative.
 The derivative term is highly susceptible to noise so I used an averaging technique.
 Also the noise problem becomes worse if the sampling rate is high (i.e. low dt).
 Thus, I computed the derivative over 4 points instead of 2.
 Essentially, I kept a buffer of the last 4 error points and computed the derivative over that interval.
 This seemed to help with stability.

-2. For the integral, I wanted to avoid the integral windup problem so I only increased the integral error term when the total error was not "saturated", meaning it was within the specified range.
+2. For the integral, I wanted to avoid the integral windup problem so I only increased the integral error term when the control output was not "saturated", meaning it was within the specified range.
 Again, I found that this helped with system stability.

 ## Step 4: Tuning the PID controllers for steering and throttle and evaluating the PID efficiency
 ### P only